 If this is the case, there could be a bigger problem than what’s being observed.
 Under such circumstances, several actions need to be taken.

-Such actions will range from the clearing of dropped leaves, keeping the leaves dry, pruning affected limbs, use fungicides, call an arborist, and remove the tree.
+Such actions will range from clearing dropped leaves, keeping the leaves dry, pruning affected limbs, using fungicides, calling an arborist, and removing the tree.

 To prevent further spread of this infection to other trees.
-Leaves will need to be cleared and properly disposed of far off.
+Leaves will need to be cleared and disposed of adequately far off.

 This can be a painstaking and slow process that needs to be done each day until leaves are all shed.

-This treatment strategy for brown spotting on leaves can be done in conjunction with other treatment methods.
+This treatment strategy for brown spotting on leaves can be done with other methods.
 The focus is to limit the spread of diseases to uninfected plants.

 One of the things you’ll need to do when watering plants is to ensure that splashes are minimized on leaves.

-Brown spotting may be caused by stagnant water on leaves as earlier mentioned.
+As mentioned earlier, brown spotting may be caused by stagnant water on leaves.
 This may be difficult to implement during the rainy season.

 Luckily, there’s no need to keep leaves dry during the rainy season as brown spotting hardly occurs due to wet leaves during this season.
 Keeping leaves dry should be implemented more during the dry season.

-When using a sprinkler, you can target it away from leaves as long the roots need to take up water to sustain the plant.
+When using a sprinkler, you can target it away from leaves as long as the roots need water to sustain the plant.

-Sometimes, pruning may be necessary to manually take off brown-spotted leaves.
-This is mostly the case when such spotting is severe.
+Sometimes, pruning may be necessary to take off brown-spotted leaves manually.
+This is primarily the case when such spotting is severe.
 You’ll need appropriate tools for the job.
 Tools needed to depend on the type of plant being pruned.

-The most basic pruning tools will include pruners, hedge shears, pruning saws, and loppers, etc.
+The most basic pruning tools include pruners, hedge shears, saws, loppers, etc.

 To further confirm this, consider calling an expert to inspect and diagnose the problem.
-Results confirming fungal action may require as part of the treatment methods to spray or apply fungicides.
+Results confirming fungal action may require spraying or applying fungicides as part of the treatment methods.

 You’ll need to know just how to apply these fungicides.
 Most treatment products come with clear user instructions.